-Akenerji is a member of these associations.
-Participates in meetings and organizations to follow market developments (energy transition, tariffs, regulations, government policies, etc.), exchange of information, and be part of the development of the sector.
+Akenerji is a member of YASED (International Investor Assosciation and participates in meetings and organizations to follow market developments (energy transition, tariffs, regulations, government policies, etc.), exchange of information, and be part of the development of the sector.
 Akenerji rises any point relevant to the concerns of these associations, debate and also convey it to policy makers.

-Funding figure your organization provided to this trade association in the reporting year, if applicable (currency as selected in C0.4) (optional)
+Funding figure your organization provided to this trade association in the reporting year (currency as selected in C0.4)